vboughner/interview-wizard/README.md

 Interview Wizard is under development by Van Boughner, and is mainly intended to be useful for storing interview questions, and for demonstrating an ability to create single page applications.

+Running instance this application can be found at http://interview-wizard.com

 Some of this project is boiler-plate, provided initially by the Angular2 CLI.
 Files that were added and modified are: README.md, src/index.html, and everything under src/app.

 Hierarchy of user interface components (add '.component.ts' to the names below, to find these files):